 Harris County really did not care as all of their focus was on the new NFL franchise, The Texans

 3. What was the deal with parking?

 Parking was an issue, but I have been informed that a deal could have been very easily worked out.
-A deal was almost complete that was very generous when Burke pulled the plug on negotiations and decided to sue the County.
+Harris County was not keeping up to their contract on parking and the building of Reliant Stadium did not help at all.

 4. If the City can spend money on X Y or Z, why couldn’t they save the park?

 5. Why were Eminent Domain Laws not used?